logo

 • Hydraulics: A 5,000-hour excavator should not have significant hydraulic leaks, weak cylinders, or sluggish operations.

-• Bucket & Pins: Look for excessive pin play and worn-out bushings, these should match the reported hours.
+• Bucket & pins: Look for excessive pin play and worn-out bushings, these should match the reported hours.

 For instance, a Kobelco SK350LC excavator with 4,200 hours appears to be in better shape than expected.
 However, after closer inspection, worn-out track links, hydraulic drift, and a leaking swing motor are evident, all signs that suggest the machine has likely been used for over 10,000 hours.
+This further reinforces the importance of inspecting physical components in addition to the hour meter reading.
+You can see this level of detail firsthand by browsing excavators on Makana.

-How makana.com ensures accurate equipment inspections?
+How does makana.com ensure accurate equipment inspections?

 At makana.com, we don't just rely on information provided by the seller, or conduct quick outdoor inspections.
 Instead, we follow a thorough process to ensure complete transparency.
 Here's how we guarantee accurate inspections and working-hour verification: